wpendl99/Coding-Portfolio/lasertag/bluetooth/README.txt

-To compile this into an exectuable that allows you to communicate between and smartphone and ZYBO board, uncomment the #add_subdirectory(bluetooth) in the lasertag CMakeLists.txt file.
-To test this program, download the Bluefruit Connect  app onto either IOS or Android phone, pair with the Adafruit Bluefruit LE device, and then select the UART panel.
+To compile the main.c example into an executable that allows you to communicate between a smartphone and a ZYBO board, uncomment #add_subdirectory(bluetooth) in the lasertag CMakeLists.txt file.
+To connect with this program via Bluetooth, download the Bluefruit Connect app onto either an IOS or Android phone, pair with the Adafruit Bluefruit LE device, and then select the UART panel.
 Type a single letter in the box at the bottom, hit send, and its uppercase version should appear in the upper window.

-Note that the blue LED on the bluetooth modem will glow when paired with the app.
+The blue LED on the Bluetooth modem will glow when paired with the app.

-bluetooth.c is provided solely as documenation so that you can write your own communication routines as necessary.
-Do not compile it as because it will cause multiple symbol defintions as this file is already compiled into the ZYBO libraries that are linked with all executables.
+Note: bluetooth.c is provided for documentation purpose only so you can see what the provided functions do when you call them from your own code.
+Do not compile and link bluetooth.c into your project.
+It is already compiled into the lasertag library.
+Otherwise, you will get multiple symbol definitions when you build your project.